 History of Using Distilled Water in Infant Feeding

 As water treatment technologies improved and access to safe tap water became more widespread, the necessity of using distilled water for formula decreased.
-However, the perception of distilled water as the purest and safest option has persisted among many parents.
+Even so, the perception of distilled water as the purest and safest option has persisted among many parents.
 Today, health organizations provide guidance on when and why distilled water may be appropriate for infant feeding, taking into account the quality of local water sources and the specific needs of the infant.

 Essential Concepts: Minerals and Infant Health